Deeply Unsupervised Patch Re-Identification for Pre-training Object Detectors: Method

-\paragraph{Implementation Details.} We use unlabelled ImageNet as pre-training dataset for most of our experiments.
-For data augmentation, we follow the settings in~\cite{Mocov2}.
-We choose ResNet 50~\cite{resnet} as our backbone and extract multi-level features from conv2\_x, conv3\_x, conv4\_x and conv5\_x.
-The stride of each feature map is $\{4\x, 8\x, 16\x, 32\x\}$ respectively.
-By default, we set $\alpha_{0:3}=(0.1,0.4,0.7,1.0)$ and $\beta_{0:3}=(0,0,1,1)$ for Eq.~\ref{eq:loss_all}.
-The RoI sizes of patch features on conv5\_x and conv4\_x are 14 and 7 respectively. $\tau$ is 0.2 for both Eq.~\ref{eq:singlepatchnce} and Eq.~\ref{eq:singlegap}.
-We use a unique memory bank for each image and patch feature to keep the consistency between positive and negative examples.
-We store 65536 keys for each memory bank.
-For patch features, there are $S\times S$ features for a single level on a single image.
-When conducting the enqueue and dequeue operation, we sample 4 patch features to enqueue to prevent the memory bank from changing too fast, which may cause an inconsistency problem.
+We use unlabelled ImageNet to pre-train our models for our experiments. \blank{For the ablation experiments, we follow the data augmentation settings in~\cite{Mocov2}.
+For the main experiments, we add the Rand-Augmentation~\cite{randaugment} following~\cite{infomin}.} We choose ResNet 50~\cite{resnet} as our backbone and extract multi-level features from conv2\_x, conv3\_x, conv4\_x and conv5\_x.
+The stride of each feature map is $\{4\x, 8\x, 16\x, 32\x\}$, respectively.
+By default, we set $\alpha_{0:3}=(0.1,0.4,0.7,1.0)$ and $\beta_{0:3}=(0,0,1,1)$ for Eq.~\eqref{eq:loss_all}.
+The RoI size $S$ of patch features on conv5\_x and conv4\_x are 14 and 7. $\tau$ is 0.2 for ablation experiments and 0.15 for main experiments.
 Unless other specified, we train with a batch size of 256 for 200 epochs.
 We use a learning rate of 0.06 with a cosine decay schedule.

-The transferring experiments for all object detectors are implemented in detectron2~\footnote{\url{https://github.com/facebookresearch/detectron2}}.
-Following the settings in~\cite{Moco}, we add an extra normalization layer for FPN.
+We maintain a unique memory bank for each image-level and patch-level contrastive loss in Eq.~\eqref{eq:loss_all}.
+For $\mathcal{L}_{patch}^{(m)}$, the memory bank stores the patch features of the $m$-th feature map of other images.
+For $\mathcal{L}_{image}^{(m)}$, the memory bank stores the image features of the $m$-th feature map of other images.
+We store 65536 keys for each memory bank.
+For patch features, there are $S\times S$ features for a single level on a single image, where $S=7$ on conv5\_x and $S=14$ on conv4\_x.
+In a batch with 256 images, there are $256\times S\times S$ patch features.
+Since most patch features from a single image are similar, we sample 32 patch features per batch, when we enqueue and dequeue a batch of patch features.

+All the algorithms of object detection, instance segmentation, and semantic segmentation are implemented in detectron2~\footnote{\url{https://github.com/facebookresearch/detectron2}}.
+For Mask R-CNN R-50-FPN, Mask R-CNN R-50-C4, and Faster R-CNN-C4, we follow the settings in MoCo~\cite{Moco}.
+For RetinaNet R-50-FPN, we also add an extra normalization layer similar to Mask R-CNN R-50-FPN in MoCo~\cite{Moco}.
+The pre-trained weights of PIRL~\cite{misra2020self}, InsDis~\cite{instdis} are downloaded from Pycontrast~\footnote{\url{https://github.com/HobbitLong/PyContrast}}, while the pre-trained weights of SwAV is downloaded from the official code~\footnote{\url{https://github.com/facebookresearch/swav}}.